 Pros and Cons of Porcelain Tile

 When choosing porcelain floors, it is important to know the difference between unglazed and glazed porcelain tile.
 Unglazed can be more slip resistant making it better to use in bathroom areas and pools, and scratch resistant making its application suitable for outdoors.
 For any digitally printed designs used for porcelain, the tiles will need a glaze to protect the image, but any digitally printed porcelain will provide more options for design.
-For a more natural feel you can find porcelain tile that looks like wood, or you can find Saltillo Look Porcelain Tile if you’re searching for more a southwestern arrangement.
-Our showroom offers wide range of designs and textures in :
+For a more natural feel, you can find porcelain tile that looks like wood, or you can find Saltillo Look Porcelain Tile if you’re searching for more a southwestern arrangement.
+Our showroom offers a wide range of designs and textures in :

 - porcelain limestone floor tiles